 Approximately 85 percent of students at Westmont receive some form of financial aid, including parent loans.
 You may obtain information about the types of financial aid available and the process of applying to receive aid from the Financial Aid Office in Kerrwood Hall, open Monday-Friday 9:00-3:30 (closed Monday, Wednesday, and Friday for chapel, 10:15-11:30 a.m.).

-Westmont’s financial aid probation policy requires students to successfully complete a minimum of 12 units each semester with a Westmont cumulative grade point average of at least 2.0.
+Westmont’s policy on satisfactory academic progress requires students to successfully maintain a Westmont cumulative grade point average of at least 2.0 and complete at least 75% of all units that are attempted.
+Satisfactory academic progress is measured at the end of each semester and at the end of Mayterm.
 Westmont’s Mayterm can be included to assist in maintaining these requirements.
-If you do not meet the requirements, you will be placed on financial aid probation.
-Information regarding this process is available in the Financial Aid office.
+If you do not meet the requirements, you will be placed on financial aid warning.
+Students on “financial aid warning” have one semester (or Mayterm, if attended) to bring their progress up to the standard.
+Failure to meet the standard during the warning period will result in being ineligible for financial aid.
+Ineligible students may appeal for reinstatement.
+More information regarding this process is available in the Financial Aid office.

 In accordance with the Drug-Free Workplace Act, all students receiving any federal aid are required to sign a statement declaring that they do not and will not unlawfully manufacture, distribute, dispense, possess or use controlled substances while at Westmont.
 The college is required to notify the federal government of any student convicted of any of the offenses listed in the above statement within 10 days, after which the financial aid award will be canceled.